 If you have content from a previous semester that you would like to use, you can import it into your new course site.
 You can import the entire course, or only specific parts.
-You can import content from one section of a class into another section of the same class in the current semester
+You can also import content from one section of a class into another section of the same class in the current semester to save time setting up multiple sections.

 To import content from another course, you always start in the new (destination) course site and pull the content in from the original course using the Import Course Content tool.
 You do not want to copy the old course or export content from the old course.